ZerothAngel/zPermissions/README.md

 *   The most general permissions are applied first.
 So that means: universal group permissions, world-specific group permissions, region-specific universal permissions, then finally region-specific and world-specific permissions.
 Then repeat all that, but for player permissions.

 *   Players may be members of multiple groups.
-Groups may be assigned a priority &mdash; a higher priority means the group is applied later so it overrides earlier groups.
-Groups with the same priority are applied alphabetically.
+Groups may be assigned a weight &mdash; a higher weight means the group is applied later so it overrides earlier groups.
+Groups with the same weight are applied alphabetically.

 ## Installation & Usage ##